gustavopierre/personality_trait/README.md

 # Personality Trait
 ## Introduction
-This project is the MVP for the subject **Software Quality, Security and Intelligent Systems** in the posgraduation in **Software Engineering** at the Pontifical Catholic University of Rio de Janeiro.
+This project is the MVP for the Sprint **Software Quality, Security and Intelligent Systems** in the posgraduation in **Software Engineering** at the Pontifical Catholic University of Rio de Janeiro.
 The goal is predict whether a person is introverted or extroverted based on their social behavior.<br>

 ## Components
 The repository contains: